-- 1. Write a summary of the story, telling of only the main events. - 2.
-Say to the students: Decide which character in the story is your favorite.
-In writing, describe the character and explain why that character is your favorite. - 3.
-Say to the students: Does something about this story remind you of something or someone in your own life?
-Write about how the story and your own life are similar. - 4.
-Have the students imagine that there is a sequel to this story another story that begins where this one ends and think about what might happen in that next story and write the sequel.
+1. Write a summary of the story, telling of only the main events.

+2. Say to the students: Decide which character in the story is your favorite.
+In writing, describe the character and explain why that character is your favorite.

+3. Say to the students: Does something about this story remind you of something or someone in your own life?
+Write about how the story and your own life are similar.

+4. Have the students imagine that there is a sequel to this story - another story that begins where this one ends - and think about what might happen in that next story and write the sequel.
 Say:

-At the end of the story, the fox runs off down the road, laughing.
-He says, "Men may think they are clever, but foxes are cleverer still!"
-What might happen next to Rowba the fox?
-What might happen if he meets another person who tries to trick him?
+At the end of the story, Neem is whole again and is very happy.
+What might happen next to Neem, now that he is whole?